chloealbright/DevHiveMind/Web/DNS Resolver.md

 EditDate:
 Relates: "[[DNS(Domain Name System)]]"
 ---
 Implementing a DNS resolver in JavaScript involves making DNS queries and handling responses.
-You can use the `dns` module in Node.js for this purpose.
-If you have a load balancer, it might handle DNS resolution itself, and you can connect to the load balancer's IP address.
+You can use the `dns` module in [[Node.js]] for this purpose.
+If you have a [[Load Balancer]], it might handle DNS resolution itself, and you can connect to the load balancer's IP address.

 Here's a simple example using Node.js `dns` module: